dat1010/beginning_fpv/README.md

 # beginning_fpv

-Getting into fpv drone you have 3 options
+Getting into fpv drones you have 3 options
 1. Get a transmitter and a drone simulator.
 This is a great way to start learning how to fly and not breaking the bank. ~$120
 2. Get a prebuilt kit. $150-200 for a small micro drone.
 3. Build a drone.
-This gives you the most flexabilty and controller over what you want, but is also the biggest learning curve
+This gives you the most flexabilty and controller over what you want, but is also the biggest learning curve with the highest price of entry.

 Drone sims